Rishiraj1308/CABZI/docs/PITCH_DECK_FOR_COPY.md

 ## 10. The Team (The "Who")

-*   **The Founder (Vision & Strategy):** Cabzi is led by its solo founder, **Rishiraj Mishra**, who possesses a deep understanding of the market's problems and a clear vision for the solution, leveraging his own intellect and cutting-edge tools to build the platform.
+*   **The Founder (Vision & Strategy):** Curocity is led by its solo founder, **Rishiraj Mishra**, who possesses a deep understanding of the market's problems and a clear vision for the solution, leveraging his own intellect and cutting-edge tools to build the platform.

 *   **AI-Powered Development (Execution & Speed):** We are not a traditional company with a large development team.
 We operate on a lean, AI-powered model.
 This allows us to build, iterate, and deploy features at a fraction of the time and cost of our competitors.
 This is our strategic advantage.